-Let child draw an outline of the backing piece onto a section of the paper and create a design.
+Let your child draw an outline of the backing piece onto a section of the paper and create a design.
 Consider a simple ‘floral’ arrangement, a landscape, or an animal face.
 The materials and your child’s imagination will be the guide.

 Once the design is complete, your child can use chalk or a pencil to make a light sketch of the design on the backing piece, with your help if needed.

 Now, the child can transfer and glue the pieces one by one onto their permanent backing, using a toothpick to guide them into position, if necessary.
 For small items like grains, spread glue onto the work surface and press the pieces into place.
 Craft glue is usually adequate for this project.
 Let dry.